NFL asked Snyder to ‘back off’ use of private investigators, lawyer says, as PI visits rattle ex-employees

 Also on Friday, Banks and Katz — who represent more than 20 former team employees, including several former cheerleaders — informed Snyder of plans to sue the team over the secret production of videos consisting of outtakes from cheerleader swimsuit calendar shoots in 2008 and 2010.

 The Post interviewed one former employee who said former team senior vice president Larry Michael ordered the production of the 2008 video for Snyder and one who said Michael ordered the production of the 2010 video “for executive meeting.”
-Michael and Snyder have denied the allegation and any knowledge of the videos.
+Michael and Snyder denied the allegation and any knowledge of the videos.

 In a letter to team officials, the attorneys ask that the team preserve any footage from the shoots, any communications related to the unofficial videos and any records of complaints or policies related to sexual harassment.